cmtonkinson/symphony-mud/README.md

   * Turin
   * Zantix

-Original inpsiration for Symphony MUD comes from the excellent (sadly now defunct) ROM-derived *Feudal Realms* by Charles Webber (aka "Turloch").
+Original inspiration for Symphony MUD comes from the excellent (sadly now defunct) ROM-derived *Feudal Realms* by Charles Webber (aka "Turloch").
 Some internals take initial inspiration from *Scratch*, a telnet chat server by Jared Devall (aka Rendelven).

 ---
 ## License